dmitriz/gulp-automation/README.md

 npm start
 ```

+## Is LiveReload all it can do?

+**No!** When building your site, you need many other tools like [Error checking (linting)](http://stackoverflow.com/questions/8503559/what-is-linting), [Minification](http://en.wikipedia.org/wiki/Minification_(programming)) and [Concatenation](https://hacks.mozilla.org/2012/12/fantastic-front-end-performance-part-1-concatenate-compress-cache-a-node-js-holiday-season-part-4/) for shorter load times and better performance.
+This is where the [Gulp.js automating system](http://gulpjs.com/) shines at its best.

 ## Now enjoy and read more tips in that file that loads in your browser!

 Are you still here?
 No, we won't tell what else you see there until you do it ;-)